LucasSchemes/AVL-Tree/README.md

--AVL tree in C++
+ - AVL tree in C++.
--Insert, remove, rotate and modify the tree structure to balance it.
+ - Insert, remove, rotate and modify the tree structure to balance it.